nozomu-karai/PhraseGroundingWithDetic/README.md

 ## Installation

-Follow Detiic installation.
+Follow Detic installation.
 See [installation instructions](docs/INSTALL.md).

 ## How to use